ScarfDemon/computer-vision-rock-paper-scissors/README.md

 The model was then downloaded as a Tensorflow model as a folder containing the model as  `keras_model.h5`,  and labels `labels.txt`.

+## Rock Paper Scissors game methods

+### `get_computer_choice()`
+This function returns a random choice from 'Rock', 'Paper', 'Scissors'.

+### `get_user_choice()`
+This function asks the user for their choice.

+### `get_winner(computer_choice, user_choice)`
+This function takes two arguments: the computer's random choice, and the user's choice.

+First the function checks the inputted choice by the user is valid.

+If the input is valid, the function then goes on to apply the rules of Rock, Paper, Scissors, letting the user know if they won, lost or tied.

+### `play()`
+This function runs the game, using the previously defined functions.